andrealaffly/acsl-chrono-simulator/README.md

 # Comprehensive Guide for Chrono High Fidelity Simulator (v 3.29.20)
 Chorno Simulator used by ACSL.
 Compile instructions are written by Giri Mugundan Kumar.
+If you have any question email 'girimugundan@vt.edu' or 'a.lafflitto@vt.edu' for further information.

 > **Note:** Start with the [Introduction](#introduction) and follow the [pre-requisites](#pre-requisites) to setup the environment for compiling chorno code.